Last Updated on Samuel Franklinby

 - Overclock – Lead Storm or A Little More Oomph!

 “Thunderhead” Heavy Autocannon: Available from level 10 onwards this gunner primary weapon alternative does require reloading and uses an explosive round that explodes after hitting terrain or an enemy.
 Accordingly it provides significantly more area of effect (aoe) damage than the minigun although still has a fire rate wind up and the aoe is not large enough to forego good aim completely.
-Many of the modification options either push the weapon towards a direct damage dealing piece of equipment of buff aoe so players should choose one to focus on.
+Many of the modification options for an autocannon build either push the weapon towards a direct damage dealing piece of equipment or buff aoe so players should choose one to focus on with their Thunderhead build.

 - Tier 1 – Increased Calibre Rounds or Expanded Ammo Bags